 Today, NASA astronauts still have to go through customs, but for more conventional reasons.

-Astronauts on missions headed for the International Space Station must train in Japan, Canada, Europe and Russia in order practice with the different systems, modules and tools they?ll use while visiting the outpost, which is the end result of 10 years of space construction by 16 different countries.
+Astronauts on missions headed for the International Space Station must train not only in the U.S., but also in Japan, Canada, Europe and Russia in order practice with the different systems, modules and tools they'll use while visiting the outpost, which is the product of 20 years of space construction by 16 different countries.

-NASA?s shuttle Endeavour and a crew of seven spaceflyers are currently docked at the station today, where they delivered a Japanese-built experiment porch.
-Space station crews launching on Russian Soyuz spacecraft have to make their way to the Central Asian spaceport of Baikonur?
-Cosmodrome, which is in Kazakhstan.
+Two Russian Soyuz crew vehicles, a Russian Progress cargo spacecraft and a Northrop Grumman Cygnus cargo spacecraft are currently docked at the International Space Station.
+Space station crews launching on Russian Soyuz spacecraft have to make their way to the Central Asian spaceport of the Baikonur Cosmodrome in Kazakhstan.

 No matter what the mission, even astronauts have to go through customs, NASA officials said.
 As part of their routine airline flights to other countries and back, they of course encounter airport customs.

-?The do have a government passport, but they do have to go through customs,?
-NASA spokesperson Nicole Cloutier-Lemasters told SPACE.com. ?Just like the rest of us.?
+"They do have a government passport, but they do have to go through customs," NASA spokesperson Nicole Cloutier-Lemasters told Space.com.
+"Just like the rest of us."